buildbot/buildbot/master/docs/manual/cfg-schedulers.rst

 ``codebases``
     When the scheduler processes data from more than one repository at the same time, a corresponding codebase definition should be passed for each repository.

+    This parameter can be specified either as a list of strings (simplest form; use if no special overrides are needed) or as a dictionary of dictionaries (where each dict is a codebase definition as described next).

     Each codebase definition is a dictionary with any of the keys: ``repository``, ``branch``, ``revision``.
     The codebase definitions are combined in a dictionary keyed by the name of the codebase.